Be Aware of Your Aviation Safety Management Myths

 Myth #1 SMS Will Improve Safety

-How many aviation SMS out there are simply a showpiece?
+How many aviation SMS out there is simply a showpiece?
 The answer is many.
 Whether it’s a non-performing program wrapped in aviation SMS software or an SMS manual, such SMS does not influence the daily operations of the organizations in which they exist.
-We call this a "paper SMS" where operators' main focus is to "check the box" while continuing operations unhindered.
+We call this a "paper SMS" where the operators' main focus is to "check the box" while continuing operations unhindered.

 For example, we have had numerous clients in the past where nobody logged in to their safety portal in months.
 Such safety cultures illustrate the fact that aviation SMS can make no difference for safety.